7 Confidence Intervals

 Note that \(Z\%\) confidence intervals do not generally cover \(Z\%\) of the data (those types of intervals are covered later).
 In the examples above, notice the confidence interval for the mean differs from the confidence interval of the median, and so both cannot cover \(90\%\) of the data.
 The confidence interval for the mean is roughly \([0.48, 0.52]\), which theoretically covers only a \(0.52-0.48=0.04\) proportion of uniform random data, much less than the proportion \(0.9\).

 In addition to confidence intervals, we can also compute a prediction interval which estimate the variability of new data rather than a statistic.
-To do so, we compute the frequency each value was covered.
+To do so, we compute the lower/upper quantiles of the data.

 Code